HL7/fhir-subscription-backport-ig/input/pagecontent/components.md

 Unless otherwise specified by a server implementation and channel, the Subscriptions Framework does not involve guaranteed  delivery of notifications.
 While the Subscriptions Framework is able to support such mechanisms, defining them are beyond the scope of the standard.

-Subscribers should be aware of some limitations regarding delivery.
+Clients should be aware of some limitations regarding delivery.
 In particular:

 * Some notifications might not be delivered.
 * Some notifications might be delivered multiple times.